Texas flooding mapped: Here are the affected areas as death toll rises

 Texas floods mapped: Here are the affected areas as death toll rises

-At least 173 people are still missing in Central Texas, with the governor warning that ‘there could be more added to that list’
+At least 170 people are still missing in Central Texas, as death toll rises to 129

 A week after catastrophic flash floods swept through Central Texas, first responders are still sifting through debris to find the missing and recover the dead.

-At least 121 people, including 36 children, have been killed following torrential downpours that began Thursday after the Guadalupe River burst from its banks last Friday, rising by 20 feet in roughly 95 minutes.
-A further 173 remained missing, with officials fearing the death toll could soar.
+At least 129 people, including 36 children, have been killed following torrential downpours that began Thursday (July 3), causing the Guadalupe River to burst its banks in the early hours of July 4, rising by 20 feet in roughly 95 minutes.
+At least a further 170 remain missing, with officials fearing the death toll could soar.

 Twenty-seven young girls and staff members were killed at Camp Mystic, an all-girls Christian summer camp situated on the bank of the Guadalupe River.

-By Friday, at least 161 people were missing in the region alone, with no rescues made there since Friday.
+By Friday, at least 161 people were missing in the county alone, with no rescues made there since then.
 “There could be more added to that list,” Texas Governor Greg Abbott said earlier this week.

-President Donald Trump and First Lady Melania are due to survey the damage in the county Friday afternoon.

-Authorities said at least eight people were killed in Kendall County, eight in Travis County, five in Burnett County, three in Williamson County and one in Tom Green County.
+Authorities said at least eight people were killed in Kendall County, nine in Travis County, five in Burnett County, three in Williamson County, and one in Tom Green County.

+In the confusion after such a disaster, it is sometimes difficult to ascertain who is missing, though either way, many more are feared dead.

+President Donald Trump and First Lady Melania visited the town of Kerrville on Friday to survey the damage and meet with local officials and first responders.

 In Kerr County, first responders were forced to navigate uprooted trees, swept-away buildings, and large piles of debris during their operations.
 There were also power outages thanks to 40 downed power lines, officials said.